|BACK TO CITIZEN SCIENCE|

 To spread awareness of the fact that we all live in a watershed and that our behavior influences the well-being or harm of all of our WaterHood neighbors.
 Children, teens, and adults become data-gathering “citizen scientists,” whose work will be featured in the finished piece.

 We’re inviting hikers, kayakers, experienced BioBlitzers, at-risk youth groups, and especially those who aren’t in the habit of noticing their ecosystem to be citizen scientists and photograph species throughout the Richmond watershed.
 You can upload them to our project site on iNaturalist entitled “Wildcat Creek Watershed“.

-We have planned four specific surveying events, called a BioBlitz, from Summer 2017 to Spring 2018.
-But you can add photographic observations in the Richmond watershed at any time from May 1, 2017 to April 31, 2018.
+We have planned specific surveying events, called a BioBlitz, from Summer 2017 to Spring 2018.
+But you can add photographic observations in the Wildcat Creek watershed in Richmond watershed at any time from May 1, 2017 to April 31, 2018.
 Get out there and get to know your wonderful watershed!
 Even if you don’t live in Richmond, you’ll fall in love with it through its WaterHood.
 Look below to see find out about our upcoming BioBlitz.

 Citizen Science Bio Blitzes

 Richmond Shoreline BioBlitz | July 1, 2017 | FREE

 Citizen Scientists at work!

 Images from past Bio Blitzes